ensomnatt/bot-confessions/README.md

 # TODO
 - add informative logs //done
-- fix send photos and videos
+- fix send photos and videos //done
-- add docker container which contains bot and database or make two separate containers with docker compose
+- add docker container which contains bot and database or make two separate containers with docker compose //in progress
-- add bot to my channel
+- add bot to my channel //done
 - add bot to other telegram confessions